firstlookmedia/deployables2/README.md

   --help  Show this message and exit.

 Commands:
-  docker-build      Build a docker image ecs-deploy        Deploy an ECS service ecs-deploy-image  Deploy an ECS image
+  docker-build        Build a docker image ecs-deploy-image    Upload a docker image to ECR ecs-update-service  Deploy a new task to an ECS service
 ```

 Most of the input happens through environment variables.